After They Return

 Talk about your concerns.
 Express what you think about their decision to run away.
 Tell them how you understand it.
 Of course, give them a chance to talk about what they experienced while they were away.
 Respect their choice not to tell you everything.
 Your teenager may be afraid of making you worry or of being judged.
 You also need to set your own limits on what you are willing to hear.
 Certain activities related to drug use or sexuality may be difficult for a parent to hear.
 You can suggest that your child talk to someone else about these things, such as a youth worker from a community organization.

-To help you with your conversations, here are some reasons why a young person may run away:
+To help you with your conversations, here are some reasons why a youth may run away:

 When they are experiencing…